vishnuv4/pyscope/README.md

 ## Description

 Tool to simulate digital signals on an oscilloscope.
-Analog signals are supported but not as elegantly as digital.
+Analog signals are also supported but somewhat less elegantly than digital.
 Runs on Windows.

 ## Usage